Anil-DEMIR-Cs/Splunk-Notes/README.md

 Scripted Inputs: It will execute particular script whatever will be the result of it, it will send it further.

+*** There are event genarator tools outthere for practising splunk

 *** We can use Splunk with other tools
 - For Web Traffic we can use ZSCALER